 Months of entry

-This course is designed to help you define the kind of architect you want to be and tailor your portfolio towards the practices in which you want to work or areas in which you want to demonstrate your expertise.
+Our MArch Architecture is designed to help you define the kind of architect you want to be.
+You can tailor your portfolio towards the practices in which you want to work or areas in which you want to demonstrate your expertise.

 - develop an appreciation of design as a collective cultural endeavour involving the acquisition and exercise of complex knowledge and skills

-- learn to think and act critically, thinking harder and deeper about architecture, what it can achieve and what you can do with it
+- learn to think and act critically.
+You'll think harder and deeper about architecture, what it can achieve and what you can do with it

 Information for international students